sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ### 8.2.
 Planned shutdown

-With DPU-driven setup, the shutdown request will be directly forwarded to DPU. `hamgrd` will ***not*** work with each other to make sure the shutdown is done in a safe way.
+With `DPU-driven` mode, the shutdown request will be directly forwarded to DPU. `hamgrd` will ***NOT*** work with each other to make sure the shutdown is done in a safe way.

-The workflow for planned shutdown is as follows:

-- Taking the case where DPUs 0 and 1 are already in Active state in the HA set.
-SDN controller triggers DPU 0 to gracefully unpair from HA by updating its HA role to Dead.
+Let's say, DPUs 0 and 1 are in steady state (Active/Standby) in the HA set and we are trying to shutdown DPU 0.
+The workflow of planned shutdown will be as follows:

-- DPU 0 HA state transitions to Destroying and brings down its BFD session to all NPUs.
-This causes all NPUs to select DPU 1 as Active and send all traffic to DPU 1.
-- DPU 1 HA state transitions to SwitchingToStandalone as it prepares to become Standalone.
+1. SDN controller programs the DPU 0 HA scope desired HA state to `dead`.
+2. `hamgrd` and DPU side `swss` will:
+   1. Shutdown the BFD responder on DPU side, which moves all traffic to DPU 1.
+   2. Update the DPU 0 HA role to `Dead`.
+3. DPU 0 moves itself to `Destroying` state.
+   1. In this state, the DPU 0 need to gracefully shutdown and help the DPU 1 moving to `Standalone` state.
-- DPU 0 starts a configurable timer to wait for the network to switchover and at the end of it shuts down HA.
+   2. DPU 0 can have a configurable timer to wait for the switchover.
+If timed out, DPU 0 can move ahead to shutdown HA, which makes it an unplanned event.
-- DPU 1 will not resimulate any flows synced from DPU 0 until the SDN controller pushes FlowReconcile trigger.
-This is to ensure that the synced flows are not disturbed by mistake in case DPU 1 is still catching up to DPU 0's final config state.
+4. Upon DPU 0 being shutdown, DPU 1 will:
+   1. Move to `Standalone` state.
+   2. If DPU 1 was in `Standby` state, it needs to pause flow resimulation and send flow reconcile request to SDN controller.
+Only after flow reconcile is received from SDN controller, the flow resimulation will be resumed.
+This is to ensure the flow resimulation won't accidentally picking up old SDN policy.

+> Riff: What does DPU 1 do in SwitchingToStandalone state?
+Do we need this state at all?

 #### 8.2.1.
 Shutdown standby DPU